Sport in Scotland: Rugby league

-American Football
+American football

 It is played on an amateur basis throughout Scotland.
 There are 14 under 18 teams ranging from Inverness Blitz in the North, Inverclyde Hawks in the West through to Edinburgh in the East.

 7 teams currently play in the BAFA Community Leagues with Glasgow Tigers, Clyde Valley Blackhawks, Dundee Hurricanes, Highland Wildcats, Edinburgh Wolves and West Coast Trojans playing in Division 2, and the East Kilbride Pirates playing in Division 1.

 A professional team the Scottish Claymores played in NFL Europe between 1995 and 2004 based in Edinburgh and Glasgow.
 Lawrence Tynes, Joe Andruzzi and Dante Hall all played for the team and went on to have success in the NFL.

-Australian Rules Football
+Australian rules football

-Australian Rules Football is a minor sport in Scotland.
+Australian rules football is a minor sport in Scotland.

 There are currently three teams in SARFL, most established in the early 2000s.
 It has seen growth around the major cities and now has a national team.